Ed94/SectrPrototype/code/font/VEFontCache/Readme.md

 * Support for harfbuzz
 * Ability to set a draw transform, viewport and projection
   * By default the library's position is in unsigned normalized render space
+* Allow curve_quality to be set on a per-font basis

 TODO Optimizations: